 We will take X-rays only when necessary to help locate cavities or other abnormalities.
 If your child has any decay, our pediatric dentists will recommend the appropriate treatment options.

 At the end of the appointment, your child will be able to pick a prize to take home.
-Just a little way of letting he or she know how proud we are to have them as part of the family.
+Just a little way of letting him or her know how proud we are to have them as part of the family.

 FAQs about children’s oral exams